Field Manual · DAM

 Access control isn’t static.
 As employees join, leave, or change departments, their permissions must be updated.
 Schedule periodic user audits to: Remove inactive or departed user accounts.
 Verify access aligns with current roles.
 Review admin privileges and limit them to essential users.
 Enable two-factor authentication or SSO where available.
 Strong security and user management protect against data breaches and unauthorised asset use.

-Workflows should evolve with your organisation’s processes.
+Workflows should evolve with your organization’s processes.
 Review them regularly to eliminate inefficiencies.
 Identify workflow steps that no longer add value.
 Consolidate redundant approval loops.
-Monitor average workflow completion times and optimise bottlenecks.
+Monitor average workflow completion times and optimize bottlenecks.
 Align workflows with updated business goals and campaign timelines.
 Continuous improvement ensures workflows remain relevant and efficient, sustaining user satisfaction.

 7. Keep Integrations Updated and Monitored